-- Tested for heartworm and other tick born diseases (in dogs)
+- Tested for heartworm and some other tick-born diseases (in dogs)

 - Tested for FeLV/FIV (in cats)

-- Microchipped (a permanent form of identification in dogs, cats, rabbits and ferrets)
+- Microchipped (a permanent form of identification in dogs, cats and rabbits)

-- Spayed or neutered (for dogs and cats)
+- Spayed or neutered (for dogs, cats and rabbits)

 - Medically evaluated